 There two things to prevent XSS in both GET and POST

-First step:- Always do a proper validation of the special characters in an input field.
+- Always do proper validation and sanitization of the special characters.

-In that case, there is a possibility to reduce the number of possible forms of a script injection.
-So it’s good to follow the above steps.
+In that case, Cross-Site Scripting attack can be reduce the number of possible forms of a script injection.
+So it's good to follow the above steps.